Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Skip return control and additional moderation fields (custom creator, custom creation date) for inline editing.
 * Introduced the Leaflet library for geographical functionality replacing Mapstraction (#340).
 * Improved support for exporting PDF files (#798).
+* Fixed deletion of optional upload files when no new file was provided.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.0.1).

 ## ModuleStudio 1.0.0 (July 31, 2017)